sapk/docker-volume-gvfs/README.md

 docker volume create --driver gvfs --opt url=ftp://user@url --opt password=pass --name test docker run -v test:/mnt --rm -ti ubuntu
 ```
+NB : For mounting SSH/SFTP it is usefull to set a [ssh_config](https://linux.die.net/man/5/ssh_config) file for the running user in order to use a ssh key as authentification.

 ## Known bug:
 If when trying to start a container you get this error :